SSKYAJI/Acessibility/README.md

   - for inference.  python detect.py --weights runs/train/exp2/weights/best.pt --source dataset/videos/video-test.mp4 --img 640 --conf 0.10
   - make sure that the files paths are mathcing to your project requriements
 - .venv - This has the files for all the of dependencies, it is quite large
+- FlaskWebsite - Our current website, if you install the r.txt it'll have everything you need